boriyanc/odin-css-exercises/foundations/cascade/01-cascade-fix/README.md

 ### Self Check

-- Did you make sure to not edit the HTML file?
+- Did you make sure to not edit the HTML file? - Y
 - If you added selectors to the CSS, do they target a valid HTML element?
+-> instead of using the reccomended "id" i decided to just move it around. learnt that the order in which the styles are *declared* is what matters and not the actual order they are written in in the stylistic announcement